 The Single Size UIDs (unique ones) ended since the number of usable IDs is limited to approximately 3.7 billion pieces only.
 Therefore the UID at this range is not unique in some cases, like NUID (FNUID and ONUID), RID.
 It is recommended to using Double Size UIDs (7-byte) to guarantee the uniqueness of RFID card.

 A 4 byte NUID (Non-Unique IDentifier) is an identifier which may be assigned to more than one RFID chip over the production time of a product so that more then one RFID card with the same identified may be deployed into one particular RFID system.
 The probability to have 2 PICCs on one PCD at the same time with the same NUID is still extremely low.
 The MIFARE Plus® card or MIFARE Classic® card with Single Size NUID can be activated like a usual Single Size UID card.
 There are two types NUID:

-Re-used UID (ONUID): The very old Single Size UIDs will be re-used, which means the same UID might be used for several PICCs, so that RFID card systems cannot rely on the uniqueness of such a PICC identifier.
+Re-used UID (ONUID): The very old Single Size UIDs will be re-used, which means the same UID might be used for several PICCs.
+Therefore that RFID card systems cannot rely on the uniqueness of such a PICC identifier.